Brendan Morrison: Amateur career (1992–97)

 Morrison played one season with the Penticton Panthers of the British Columbia Junior Hockey League (BCJHL) in 1992–93, recording 94 points (35 goals and 59 assists) over 56 games.
 He ranked second in team scoring, behind Marcel Sakáč, and was awarded the Bruce Allison Memorial Trophy as the Interior Conference's rookie of the year.
 In the off-season, Morrison was selected by the New Jersey Devils 39th overall in the second round of the 1993 NHL Entry Draft.

 Upon being drafted, he joined the Michigan Wolverines of the Central Collegiate Hockey Association (CCHA).
 He had also been approached by the Denver Pioneers and the Maine Black Bears to join their school teams, but ultimately chose Michigan.
 Registering 48 points (20 goals and 28 assists) over 38 games as a freshman, Morrison was named the CCHA Rookie of the Year for the 1993–94 season.
 He played on a line with fellow freshman Jason Botterill; the two played together throughout their college career.
 In the 1994 playoffs, he helped the Wolverines to a CCHA championship.
 Playing in his sophomore year (1994–95), Morrison improved to 76 points (23 goals and 43 assists) over 39 games and received his first of three consecutive CCHA First Team All-Star selections.

 With 72 points over 45 games in 1995–96, Morrison received his first of back-to-back CCHA Player of the Year awards.
-He added 15 points in 7 post-season games to capture his second CCHA championship with the Wolverines.
+He added 15 points in seven postseason games to capture his second CCHA championship with the Wolverines.
 Advancing to the 1996 NCAA Tournament, Michigan advanced to the final against the Colorado College Tigers.
 Morrison scored the championship-winning goal 3:35 into overtime to win the game 3–2.
 It was the Wolverines' first national title in 32 years.
 Michigan's championship-winning team that year included five future NHL players—Morrison, Botterill, Blake Sloan, John Madden, Marty Turco and Bill Muckalt.
 In addition to receiving NCAA Tournament MVP honours, Morrison was named to the NCAA West Regional and NCAA All-Tournament Teams.

 Morrison was named team captain in his senior year.
 He totalled college personal bests that season of 31 goals, 57 assists and 88 points over 43 games, culminating in a Hobey Baker Award as the NCAA's most outstanding player; Morrison had been a finalist for the award the previous two years.
 The Wolverines repeated as CCHA champions, but lost to the Boston University Terriers in the NCAA semifinal.
 Morrison completed his four-year college career as the Wolverines' all-time points leader with 284, surpassing Denny Felsner.
 His points total also ranked seventh all-time among NCAA players.